It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 2. Pop – Word For Soda Or Soft Drink:

-When discussing Illinois slang words, one of the most commonly used terms is “pop.”
-While many assume this refers to a type of music genre, this usually means a soda or soft drink in Illinois.
+While many assume this refers to a type of music genre, in Illinois, it usually means a soda or soft drink.

 Did you know that people in different parts of the country use different words for the same thing?